 Workers’ Comp & Personal Injury Lawsuits: Which One Do I Pursue After a Construction Accident?

 Workers’ comp is often insufficient in providing the full scope of compensation workers and their families need and deserve to cover the full amount of lost earnings, and, of course, their pain and emotional suffering – especially in cases involving serious injuries or wrongful death.

-Personal injury lawsuits for construction accidents require the injured workers, plaintiffs, to prove that named defendant(s), contractors and construction site owners, violated the Labor Law of the State of New York and/or negligently caused them harm.
+Personal injury lawsuits for construction accidents require the injured workers, and plaintiffs, to prove that the named defendant(s), contractors, and construction site owners, violated the Labor Law of the State of New York and/or negligently caused them harm.

 When successful, civil injury suits can allow workers to recover compensation that is insufficient or otherwise unavailable under workers’ comp, including: